Skip to content

 Description

-Critical (Red) Uses the DBSCAN algorithm, allowing configuration of suitable distance parameters based on metric data characteristics to trigger critical events.
-Distance parameter indicates the maximum distance between two samples to be considered neighbors, not the maximum distance within a cluster (float, default=0.5).
+Critical (Red) Uses DBSCAN algorithm.
+Distance parameters can be configured based on the characteristics of the metric data to trigger critical events.
+Distance parameter indicates the maximum distance between two samples that are considered neighbors, not the maximum boundary distance within a cluster. (float, default=0.5)

-⚠ You can choose any floating-point value between 0 and 3.0.
+⚠ You can configure any floating-point value within the range(0-3.0).
 If not configured, the default distance parameter is 0.5.
-Larger distances result in fewer anomaly points, while smaller distances may detect many outliers.
-Very large distances may result in no outliers detected, so suitable distance parameters should be set according to different data characteristics.
+Larger distance settings result in fewer anomalies detected, while too small distance values may detect too many outliers, and too large distance values may result in no outliers being detected, so appropriate distance parameters should be set according to different data characteristics.

 Normal (Green) Configurable number of times.
-If the detection metric triggers a "Critical" anomaly event, and then N consecutive detections are normal, a "Normal" event is generated.
-Used to determine if an anomaly has returned to normal, it is recommended to configure this.
+If the detection metric triggers a "critical" anomaly event, and then N consecutive detections are normal, a "normal" event is generated.
+This is used to determine whether the anomaly has returned to normal, it's recommended to configure this.

-Seven strategies can be configured for handling data gaps.
+Seven strategies can be configured for the data gap state.

-1. Linked to the detection interval time range, evaluate the most recent minutes of the detection metric's query results, do not trigger events;
+1. Link with the detection interval time range, judge the query results of the most recent minutes for the detection metric, do not trigger events;

-2. Linked to the detection interval time range, evaluate the most recent minutes of the detection metric's query results, consider query results as 0; at this point, the query results will be compared with the thresholds configured in the trigger conditions to determine if an anomaly event should be triggered.
+2. Link with the detection interval time range, judge the query results of the most recent minutes for the detection metric, consider the query results as 0; at this point, the query results will be re-compared with the thresholds configured in the trigger conditions above to determine whether to trigger an anomaly event.

 Information Generation

-Note: When configuring trigger conditions, data gap handling, and information generation simultaneously, the following priority applies: data gap > trigger conditions > information event generation.
+If trigger conditions, data gaps, and information generation are configured simultaneously, the following priority order applies for triggering: data gap > trigger condition > information event generation.

 Feedback